sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 >
 > - Unless mentioned otherwise, all fields are mandatory.
 >
-> - If the email address provided in this request, is linked to a TechPass account, the **First name, Last name** and **Contact number** are displayed automatically and cannot be edited.
+> - If the email address provided in this request, is linked to a TechPass account, the **First name, Last name** and **Contact number** are automatically displayed and cannot be edited; otherwise require the requestor's input.
 >
 > - If the user does not have a TechPass account, it will be created automatically after the system creation request is approved.